 Hebrew vocabulary will improve your experience undoubtedly, but when you come to Israel you will be immersed in an entirely new culture.
 Therefore, in the lines to come you’ll have a glimpse of how Israelis think and act.
 Are you ready to receive some of the most useful advice for your next trip to Israel?

-We are going to share a list of useful tips about Israeli culture so that you can be sure to know what will flatter or offend a local.
+We are going to share a list of helpful tips about Israeli culture so that you can be sure to know what will flatter or offend a local.

 Here are some things we encourage you to do when you come to Israel.
 When meeting locals, you will want to practice these tips to make sure you are greeting them and interacting in the best way possible.